Selective hiring and unrealistic expectations in the recruitment process

 Often ‘hiring pickiness’ stems from preconceived thoughts and potential bias, creating standards that are so high and unrealistic – many applicants fail to meet the unfair requirements.
 CV screening technology provides the perfect solution to eliminate these notions and instead will consider all job applications, efficiently and consistently.
 Therefore removing any room human pickiness during these vital early hiring stages.

 - Favour potential and attitude

 A leader in recruitment at Google states they look for employees who are problem solvers with a “general cognitive ability”.
 This is because they believe if you hire one person for a specific job and the role or company changes they are reassured the problem-solving employee can adapt and work with the new reform.

-Therefore it can be beneficial, to consider a candidate who proves themselves as the most determined and willing to learn and build upon their existing skillset.
+Therefore to avoid selective hiring, it can be beneficial to consider a candidate who proves themselves as the most determined and willing to learn and build upon their existing skillset.
 As this person will most likely make the best long-term hire.